 Kretschmann portrays a man who takes his job incredibly seriously and is shaken by innocent people around him being massacred.
 He develops a bond with Kim that practically makes them inseparable and it’s that undeniable chemistry between the lead actors that makes the film so memorable.

 Song carries A Taxi Driver in an unusual way.
 His character is one the audience should probably dislike due to how conceited and cowardly he is, and how he purposely chooses to keep his head in the sand despite the country actively crumbling around him.

-Lead actor Song Kang-ho carries A Taxi Driver in an unusual way.
-Kim Man-seob is a character that the audience should probably dislike due to how conceited and cowardly he is and how he purposely chooses to keep his head in the sand despite his country crumbling around him in the meantime.
-But Song Kang-ho brings this charismatic demeanor to Kim that is infectious, charming, and at often times laugh out loud funny.
-Kim wears on you as a person over the course of the film.
-He has many flaws, but you want to see him succeed in the end.
-Kim Sang-ho brings this mesmerizing and entertaining value to the character that is absolutely unparalleled.
+But Song brings this charismatic demeanor to Kim in a way that is infectious, charming, and oftentimes laugh out loud funny.
+Kim begins to wear on you as a person over the course of the film.
+He has many flaws, but in the end, you want to see him succeed.
+The actor brings this mesmerizing and entertaining value to the character in a way that is absolutely unparalleled.

 A Taxi Driver is a harrowing tale that highlights the importance of sacrifice.
-It feels like South Korea’s companion piece to Kathryn Bigelow’s Detroit.
-Violently captivating and emotionally effective, A Taxi Driver showcases the talented Song Kang-ho with one of the most invigorating and captivating performances of the year.
+It feels like South Korea’s companion piece to Kathryn Bigelow’s Detroit (which focused on the city and race relations during the Long, hot summer of 1967; the two films were released the same year).
+Violently captivating and emotionally effective, A Taxi Driver showcases the talented Song Kang-ho with one of the most invigorating and captivating performances of 2017.

 © 2017 Chris Sawin